Get more FiveThirtyEight

 Let’s look at the chart again, this time with the updates highlighted.

-The U-3 is a useful metric for economists, but it doesn’t quite capture how we tend to think about employment and joblessness in our day-to-day lives.
+The unemployment rate, adjusted or otherwise, is a useful metric for economists, but it doesn’t quite capture how we tend to think about employment and joblessness in our day-to-day lives.
 What about your cousin who wants a gig but gave up looking a few months back?
-Or your aunt who has a part-time job but wants to work full time?
-As far as the U-3 is concerned, your cousin isn’t in the labor force, so he isn’t part of the official unemployment rate, while your aunt is considered employed.
+As far as the U-3 is concerned, your cousin isn’t in the labor force, so he isn’t part of the official unemployment rate.

 As with job growth, the BLS report contains more about employment than just the headline figure.
 The number of people who aren’t in the labor force is tracked, for instance, and broken down into those who want a job and those who don’t.
-The BLS also differentiates between full-time and part-time workers — and notes how many part-time workers want to be working more.
-In December, this was the employment status of every 500 people included in the report:
+The BLS also differentiates between full-time and part-time workers.
+In March, this was the employment status of every 500 people included in the report:

-The BLS has a broader measure of unemployment — the U-6 — which includes people counted in the official jobless rate, as well as those who've tried to find a job in the past year but haven't looked in the past four weeks, and part-time workers who want a full-time job.
-December’s U-6 was 8.1 percent.
-That’s 4 percentage points higher than the unemployment rate.
+The BLS has a broader measure of unemployment — the U-6 — which includes people counted in the official jobless rate, those who've tried to find a job in the past year but haven't looked in the past four weeks, and part-time workers who want a full-time job.
+March’s unadjusted U-6 was 8.1 percent.
+That’s 4.0 percentage points higher than the unadjusted unemployment rate.

-So when the next jobs report comes out on Feb.
-2, there are a couple of things to keep in mind.
+So when the next jobs report comes out on May 4, there are a couple of things to keep in mind.
 That unemployment rate in the headlines?
-It doesn’t really take into account your aunt or your cousin or anyone else who has quit job-hunting for a while or is working less than they want to.
+It doesn’t really take into account your cousin or anyone else who has quit job-hunting for a while or is working less than they want to.
 And that job growth number?
 Take it with +/- 120,000 grains of salt.